When Moisture Means Concrete Floor Covering Can’t Stay Connected

 A mat test adheres a vinyl flooring product to the concrete and seals the edges in order to test the reliability of the adhesive at the concrete’s current moisture conditions.
 Because it relies solely on a visual inspection after 72 hours, it is not considered a reliable indicator of the moisture conditions within the slab.
 It can produce false negative results.

-A last test, the polyethylene sheet test (ASTM D4263), is a simple test that indicates only a qualitative result.
+The last test, polyethylene sheet test (ASTM D4263), is a simple test that indicates only a qualitative result.
 In this test, a square plastic sheet is taped to the concrete and left in place for a number of hours.
 The presence of condensation under the sheet is a positive indication that excess moisture is likely to be present, but it is not a certainty that the slab conditions are acceptable throughout.

 If it’s too late for prevention, then the options become much more problematic.
 Typically, warranty claims will mean removing the flooring and adhesive to allow the concrete slab to cure more thoroughly.
 If the moisture conditions cannot be remediated naturally, other options might include using decorative concrete, less moisture-sensitive floor coverings, breathable floor coatings, or to install a topical moisture vapor suppression system.
 In extreme situations, or if the moisture conditions have caused severe damage to the concrete slab, it may need to be repoured and the flooring installed again.